-Itching to get away but can’t afford the flights?
+Itching to get away but can’t afford the time it takes to get to Exmouth or Esperance?
 Not to worry, we’ve found a luxe staycation that will blow you away, and it’s just an hour out of the Perth CBD.

 So where on earth could this mystery location be and why haven’t you heard of it before?
 Head up towards the outskirts of Toodyay, one of WA’s quaintest towns, and you’ll find holiday gold.

-Deepdale Farm is no new kid on the block, but this is the first time that the historical property has been opened up to the public.
+Deepdale Farm is no new kid on the block, but this historical property has only been open to the public for the past year.
 In fact, the picturesque homestead is actually one of the oldest Dames in the state, having been built in the 1850s by Lionel Lukin.
 This has got to be the most luxurious farm stay experience you’ll find.
 It’s still a working lifestyle property, with cattle and crops surrounding the expansive homestead facilities.

 From the moment you wind down the gumtree lined driveway it’s clear you’re up for a pretty special experience.
 Perfectly manicured lawns guide the way through the 2.5-hectare garden: it’s an ideal backdrop for the outdoor art collection.
 Fans of Sculpture by The Sea may recognise some familiar pieces from both the Bondi and Cottesloe annual exhibitions.